itZian94/FinalProject/README.md

 Here is our risk assessments deatailing all the risks that have and will be encountered during this project.

 # Refrences

+We took inspiration from this repo that we found which helped us structure our project correctly https://github.com/Kimovi/Spring_PetClinic_DevOps

+Also to all the Trainers at QA who have helped us with all the teaching and answering of our question.